dilarakocamann/hangman_basic/README.md

 # hangman_basic
-It is a very basic hanman project.
+It is a very basic hangman project.